 Yet another study by researchers at Stanford found that automated speech recognition systems demonstrate large racial disparities, with voice assistants misidentifying 35% of words from Black users while only misidentifying 19% of words from white users.
 This makes it difficult for Black users to leverage applications such as virtual assistants, closed captioning, hands-free computing and speech to text, applications that others take for granted.

-Additionally, numerous studies in recent years, including one by the UN, have pointed out how virtual assistants with submissive female voices reinforce gender bias in society.
+Additionally, numerous studies in recent years, including one by the UN, have pointed out that virtual assistants with submissive female voices reinforce gender bias in society.

 The short answer: People write the algorithms, people choose the data used by algorithms and people decide how to apply the results of the algorithms.
 Without diverse teams and rigorous testing, it can be too easy for people to let subtle, unconscious biases enter, which AI then automates and perpetuates.
 That’s why it’s so critical for the data scientists and business leads who develop and instruct AI models to test their programmes to identify problems and potential bias.

 Consider the hypothetical example of an algorithm used to decide which patients should receive expensive, continuing care for a chronic disease.
 The team creating the algorithm decided to base their model on past patterns of approvals for such care.
 They design the algorithm to match this historical data set.
 However, in this illustrative example, Latinx patients — some of whom speak English as a second language and have difficulty navigating the US healthcare system — historically only requested and received this care for far more severe cases than non-Latinx whites.
 Without awareness of this fact and a determination to compensate for it, the algorithm will hypothetically continue to assign this care more rarely to Latinx patients, effectively automating discrimination.

 In this hypothetical example, even if none of the authors of the algorithm had any bias, they neglected to evaluate the historical data set to determine if there were problems and if so, to correct them.